BettyAtt/pands-problem-sheet/README.md

 ## Packages used in the completion of these problems.

 My code was written in Python using Conda 4.9.2 and tasks ran through the code editor VS Code Version 1.55.0 .
 All the code and documentation is stored publically on GitHub.
-Various modules and libraries were imported to complete the various tasks as indicated in the below code including importing Python's datetime module (Task 05) and numpy and matplotlib.pyploy (Task 08).
+Various modules and libraries were imported to complete the various tasks as indicated in the below code including importing Python's datetime module (Task 05) and numpy and matplotlib.pyplot (Task 08).

 # Task 1: